VirulentArc/ScriptCards/Spell Book Manager/readme.md

 SBM_Huxley Spell Book
 ```

 Put spells on the spell mule as normal spell rows at the correct spell level.
-Spell Book Manager reads those spell rows and offers them to characters based on class, character, spell book, GM copy, or NPC manager workflows.
+Spell Book Manager reads those spell rows and offers them depending on whether the mule is assigned by class, assigned directly to a character, assigned as a spell book, used for Copy Between Mules, or used by the NPC Spell Manager.

 The `SBM_` prefix is only for identifying Spell Book Manager spell mule characters.
 The prefix is removed from button display names inside the settings menu.